SassConf/2015-austin-speaker-cfp/docs/how-to-submit.md

 * allows the community to chime in if they’re excited about a talk,
 * and your submissions are editable!

+We love open submissions because you can check out the submissions and see what's there!
+Feel free to take a look around before submitting your own!
+Even if you’re not submitting a talk, we'd love it if you'd read through submissions and :+1: the ones you’d be interested in! (_More about community interaction [here](https://github.com/SassConf/2015-speaker-cfp/blob/master/docs/how-to-submit.md#the-community-can-chime-in)._)

 _If you are uncomfortable with submitting your talk publicly for **any reason**, you can always email your submission to [info@sassconf.com](mailto:info@sassconf.com). instead.
 All the other instructions remain the same!_

 * * *